-An impact enabling activity can occur but what is important is what is achieved through the activity.
+An impact-enabling activity can occur, but what is important is what is achieved through the activity.

-Evidence of progress is evidence that the impact enabling activities are progressing the research on the impact pathway towards contributing to an outcome.
+Evidence of progress means that the impact-enabling activities are progressing the research on the impact pathway towards contributing to an outcome i.e. having a tangible benefit outside the lab or academia.

-The type of evidence a grant holder will collect will depend on the impact enabling activities and the outcome that has been selected.
+The type of evidence a grant holder will collect will depend on the impact-enabling activities and the outcome that has been selected.

 Progress evidence can be both quantitative and qualitative.
-However, quantitative evidence can be difficult to show when it comes to progress towards impact, therefore, in the majority of cases the evidence will be qualitative.
+However, quantitative evidence can be difficult to show when it comes to progress towards impact; therefore, in the majority of cases the evidence will be qualitative.

-For example, an impact enabling activity may be organising a meeting with other groups to discuss collaboration to bring the research further.
-The evidence that the meeting (the impact enabling activity) progressing the research on the impact pathway would be that the meeting went positively and the groups agreed to collaborate on funding applications to bring the research forward.
+For example, an impact-enabling activity may be organising a meeting with other groups to discuss collaboration to bring the research further.
+The evidence of the meeting (the impact-enabling activity) progressing the research on the impact pathway would be that the meeting went positively and the groups agreed to collaborate on funding applications to bring the research forward.